If your content covers these elements, it should fit most definitions of high-quality content:

 What is not so obvious is the definition of high-quality content.
 Words like “value” and “quality” are open to interpretation, and everyone seems to have an opinion on what these words mean.

 I have put together a list of the core elements that constitute a high-quality blog post based on Google’s documents on SEO Best Practices, Webmaster Quality Guidelines, and the experiences of several renowned content marketing experts.
+Let's look at each of them.

 1. It is Aligned With Your Business Objectives and the User’s Intent